kryptonmlt/securecredit/README.md

 * Logging both to file and console
 * Unit Tests
 * Spring Security to authenticate all the pages except the login page (included user and admin roles)
-* Used HSQL instead of MySQL for easy set up
+* Used HSQL instead of MySQL for easy set up (although it can easily be changed from pom and application.properties)

-#### Code Structure:
+#### Code Package Structure:
-* org.kryptonmlt.securecredit: Initialisation class
+* org.kryptonmlt.securecredit: Initialisation classes
 	* model: Maps to database model objects
 	* web: Expose the database objects via rest and allow authenticated manipulation
 	* validator: Validates the user form